 Diane Baia Hale is an award-winning Chicago-based playwright.
-Her historical drama THE MARBLE MUSE, about the doomed relationship between pioneering American female sculptor Louisa Lander and famous author Nathaniel Hawthorne, was a winner for Capital Repertory Theatre’s NEXT ACT!
+Her historical drama THE MARBLE MUSE, about the doomed relationship between pioneering American female sculptor Louisa Lander and famous author Nathaniel Hawthorne, has just been named a finalist for Jewish Ensemble Theatre’s upcoming 2019 JETFest and was a winner for Capital Repertory Theatre’s NEXT ACT!
 Playwriting Summit 6 and for Boomerang Theatre Company’s First Flight Festival.
 A semi-finalist for the Eugene O’Neill Theater Center’s 2015 National Playwrights Conference and was a winner for Boomerang Theatre Company’s First Flight Festival.
 THE MARBLE MUSE also took third prize in the 84th Annual Writer’s Digest Writing Competition in the Stage Play category, as well as third place in the Henley Rose Playwright Competition for Women, and received an Honorable Mention for the Ohio State University—Newark New Play Contest.
 In addition, the play was a finalist for Theatricum Botanicum’s Seedlings Series and a finalist honoree for Echo Theatre’s Big Shout Out New Play Contest.
 THE MARBLE MUSE has had staged readings with The Blank Theatre Company’s Living Room Series; Boomerang Theatre Company; Yellow Rose Productions; Echo Theatre’s Echo Reads; Greenhouse Theater Center’s Trellis Project; and Get Lit(erary) at Le Petit Marche/Williams Street Repertory.
 In addition, the play was the focus of a paper entitled “The Marble Muse: Nathaniel Hawthorne, Louisa Lander, and the Crucible of American Art” that Diane delivered to the 2016 summer conference of the Nathaniel Hawthorne Society.

 Diane is also the author of the play, The Wisdom of Serpents, a finalist for the Jane Chambers Award.
 The work has had concert performances at Northwestern University, Loyola University Chicago, McHenry County College, and Chicago Dramatists, as well as a reading for the University of Denver’s Voltaire Society, for which Diane also presented the lecture, The Pen is a Mighty Sword: One Fencer’s Journey as a Playwright.
 Both The Wisdom of Serpents and Diane are featured in the new edition of Dr. Avis Clendenen’s Experiencing Hildegard: Jungian Perspectives.
 Diane also delivered a paper entitled “Magistra and Muse: Hildegard von Bingen, Ordo Virtutum, and the Twenty-Percent Dilemma in Modern Theatre,” about Hildegard (the subject of The Wisdom of Serpents and the author of the earliest known morality play, Ordo Virtutum) and the discrimination that modern female playwrights continue to encounter, at the 2014 49th International Congress on Medieval Studies.
 The published version of The Wisdom of Serpents is now available at Amazon, Barnes and Noble, and at your local bookstore.